 - All the metal, ink, paper, fabric, etc. that goes into making your product.

 You Rely On It To Do Your Work.

-- Toner and other supplies
+- Printer ink and other materials

 It Keeps You Comfortable.